Skip to content

 Alice Dreger

-Alice Dreger is ELi's founder and has served as Board President, Publisher, and Executive Director at various times.
-She reports chiefly on city government for ELi and also serves as one of ELi's investigative reporter.
+Alice Dreger was ELi's principal founder and served as Board President, Publisher, and Executive Director, and Managing Editor at various times.
+She has reported chiefly on city government for ELi and also served as ELi's lead investigative reporter for many years.
 Her national bylines include the New York Times, the Washington Post, the Wall Street Journal, WIRED Magazine, and The Atlantic.
 Click here to read more about our staff.

 View all posts